JonaThicke274/JLA-Module-9-Challenge/README.md

 # Professional README Generator Application

 ## Purpose/Use of Application
-Using Node.js in your own terminal, input your github and project information to generate a professional README file.
+This is a command line application you can utilize in your own terminal.
+After answering prompts from the application, it will generate a professional README markdown file for one of your repositories/projects that contains information taken from your answers.
+The README will then be found in the "dist" folder for your use!

 ## Built With:
 * Javascript